-Because the software relies solely on information from government authorities, people can't prank the system by, say, falsely claiming they tested positive and then triggering alerts to scare others.
-Only people who receive a special code from their local department of health can enter a positive result into the app.
+Because the software relies solely on information from government authorities, people can’t prank the system by, say, falsely claiming they tested positive and then triggering alerts to scare others.
+Only people who receive a special code from their local health department can enter a positive result into the app.

-Since no national plan has been created for contact tracing, each state is doing its own app.
-That means you'll see different messages and differently named apps for exposure notifications depending on where you live.
+Since no national plan has been created for contact tracing, each state is deciding whether to create its own app.
+That means you’ll see different messages and differently named apps for exposure notifications depending on where you live.

 What is close contact?

 Remember 6-15-24.
 If you've been within 6 feet of an infected person for 15 minutes or more in total over 24 hours, the federal Centers for Disease Control and Prevention considers that close contact.
 Someone who has been exposed won't necessarily come down with COVID-19, but the virus is contagious for 48 hours before a patient has any symptoms or tests positive.